Who Should Apply

 The MIT Executive MBA selection committee will consider applicants who are leaders in established organizations or in new ventures.
 A promising candidate fits the following criteria:

-- At least eight years of relevant post-undergraduate work experience, less than eight years experience is evaluated on an individual basis.
+- At least ten years of relevant post-undergraduate work experience, less than ten years experience is evaluated on a case-by-case basis.

 - Employed full time.